 Make long-term life decisions using Regret Minimization: choose whichever option you’ll most regret not having pursued when looking back at the end of your life.
 This is how you optimize for long-term fulfillment.

 Make medium-term decisions using Pareto's Principle: to maximize ROI, preferentially invest in the 20% of inputs that produce the most output.

 This is how you could optimize each year or decade of your life—who to spend time with, which skills to hone, and which businesses to build.

 Make short-term decisions using the ICE model: When facing many options needing prioritization, score each on three variables using a scale of 1-10:

 Add the 1-10 scores together then divide by three to get your average.
 Repeat this exercise for each option you're considering then rank all the options by their ICE scores.

-Options at the top of the list will have the highest expected value and should be given priority over the others.
+Options at the top of the list will have the highest expected value and could be given priority over the others.

 This is how you plan your life on the timescale of weeks or months.
-For example, it's how my business decides which marketing projects to pursue.
+It's how my businesses decide which projects to pursue.

-Finally, The Eisenhower Matrix helps you make day-to-day decisions: Make a 2x2 grid with its axes labeled "Important" and "Urgent."
-Categorizse your daily tasks into the four quadrants and prioritize them in this order: important and urgent, important but non-urgent, unimportant but urgent, and unimportant and non-urgent.
+Finally, The Eisenhower Matrix helps you make immediate decisions: Make a 2x2 grid with its axes labeled "Important" and "Urgent."
+Categorize your daily tasks into the four quadrants and prioritize them in this order: important and urgent, important but non-urgent, unimportant but urgent, and unimportant and non-urgent.

 Refer to this image for context.